alex-meteor/meteor-cordova-shell/README.md

 meteor-cordova-shell
 ====================

+## Note, this is deprecated.
+Please use Meteor's Cordova integration instead!

 I created a basic boilerplate to get people up and running quickly.
 It utilizes MeteorRider.
 It's based off of the [Blonk](http://blonk.co) app.
 Search for it on the AppStore and Google Play store to see a running example.